 Program management certificate programs focus on increasing lines of communication between team members, controlling costs associated with programs, reducing program risk and using software tools to chart program and project progress.
 Many certificate programs allow students to choose electives focused in an area of interest relevant to their particular industry.
-Courses also provide preparation for the program management professional (PgMP) certification exam, which is administered by the Project Management Institute.
+Courses also provide preparation for the program management professional (PgMP) certification exam.

 - MS Project 2007 and project management techniques

 Project and program managers work in a variety of senior positions within many industries.
 Job titles vary but have similar responsibilities, such as that of data warehouse project managers, product development & engineering directors, public works program managers, and telecommunications project managers.

 Job Outlook and Salary Information

 According to the U.S. Bureau of Labor and Statistics (BLS), social and community service managers had a projected faster than average job growth of 10%, from 2014-2024.
 As of May 2015, these managers had an annual average salary of $63,530.
 Computer and information systems mangers had a projected job growth of 15% and an average annual salary of $131,600, per the BLS.

 An exam given by the Project Management Institute (PMI) is required to earn the Program Management Professional credential.
 Eligibility is determined by having from four to seven years of experience in program management and having completed a minimum number of hours of program management training.
 Additionally, the Certified Project Manager (CPM) credential is available from the International Association of Project & Program Managers (IAPMM).

 Program manager certificate programs are available and offer coursework in areas such as leadership, management, and team building.
 With program management experience, you can become eligible for certification exams.